-Code of Ethics for Practitioners
+Code of Ethics for Tutors

 at the Faculty of Informatics MU

-As a practitioner at FI MU:
+As a tutor at FI MU:

-Uniformity and fairness
+Equality and fairness

-I strive for maximum consistency and objectivity.
+I strive for maximum consistency and objectivity

 I try to avoid conflicts of interest